unlight/asmt-javascript-questions/README.md

 - What is the Testing Pyramid?
 - Can you describe what are the main differences between Jasmine and Mocha?
 - How you can be sure that code is really tested?
 How we can prevent cheating on unit test?
 What does 100% code coverage means?
 (AAA, Mutation testing)
+- Except increasing project bug-sustainability, what are other advantages of using unit tests?
+Name examples, of unit tests mistakes, that freshers usually do?

 ### JS && DOM && CSS
 - What ways of managing asynchronous code do you know?